Mintbase/Grants-Program/applications/ChainLib.md

 ## Additional Information :heavy_plus_sign:

 Our team is a Near Foundation grantee.
 We received a grant for development of: Authorization Module, Copyright Registration and Transfer Modules.

+## Update for 2023:

+During the 2023 our team:
+- created 3 new story tales for children.
+Check the images here: https://drive.google.com/drive/folders/1Hhtf5dP4OzIfymMuhnToXeslgs92JXcT?usp=sharing
+- sold more than 1000 hard copies of the story tales for children, mentioned above
+- developed a new concept Kidbrary - a personalized library created based on Your child's digital identity.
+Kidbrary's pitch dech: https://www.canva.com/design/DAFSlUy9eBU/rCDSpzIFKq0ctl_U3z38xg/view?utm_content=DAFSlUy9eBU&utm_campaign=designshare&utm_medium=link&utm_source=publishsharelink
+- Below is the short description of our new Kidbrary concept:

+We leverage cutting-edge technologies, including blockchain, NFTs, and artificial intelligence, to empower parents and children in crafting their unique storybooks.
+Picture this - alongside your child, you have the creative freedom to shape the story's plot and even design the book's protagonist to resemble your child.

+With each book purchase, a portion of the funds is earmarked into your child's account.
+By the time they reach 18, not only will they have their personalized library, but also a financial nest egg derived from their parents' contributions through book creation and purchases.

+Most notably, all the stories created will ultimately be printed and delivered to your child, providing a tangible and gadget-free reading experience.